Valuation Advisors Lack of Marketability Discount Study Frequently Asked Questions (FAQs)

 Q: Does "Country" refer to the country of incorporation or the country of listing?

 A: This is the country of incorporation, with a few exceptions.
 Valuation Advisors looks to see where the company does business and where it maintains its corporate offices.
 An exception would be insurance companies.
 Oftentimes insurance companies are incorporated in a foreign country and trade in the US, and have corporate offices in New York.
 They would be considered a domestic company.
-Whereas, a company that is incorporated in Hong Kong, has corporate offices in China, and is listing on the NYSE, would be considered a foreign corporation.
+Whereas, a company that is incorporated in Hong Kong, has corporate offices in China, and is listed on the NYSE, would be considered a foreign corporation.

 Q: Does the study get updated as new companies "go public"?